shinwei-chong/microfluidics-drop-coalescence/README.md

 ## Data files
 Some scripts, particularly the .mlx scripts, require data files/ folders to run.
 Where possible, the data has been uploaded to the relevant sub-folders in this repository.
 However, some files/ folders are simply too large to be uploaded, so will have to be downloaded from [here](https://drive.google.com/drive/folders/1VXOg2uKROwx4l2nFKGY9KS2UDEXZLQVh?usp=sharing) instead.
 These will have been indicated in the relevant scripts.

+Troubleshooting: if the code fails to run, please check if the name of data files/ folders that are in your directory match that in the script.